Joel Rayburn

 Joel Rayburn is a retired United States Army officer, former diplomat, and historian who served as the United States Special Envoy for Syria from 2018 to 2021.
 He has published books and articles about the American invasion of Iraq in 2003 and its results.
 From January to July 2021 he served as a special advisor for Middle East affairs to U.S. Senator Bill Hagerty (R-TN).
-He is currently a Fellow in the National Security Program at the New America Foundation.
+He is currently a Senior Fellow at the Hudson Institute.
+In 2025, he was nominated by Donald Trump to be the Assistant Secretary of State for Near Eastern Affairs.
+The White House withdrew his nomination in October 2025.

 Biography

 Joel Rayburn entered the United States Army in 1992 after graduating from the U.S. Military Academy at West Point.
 Commissioned into the field artillery, Rayburn served in Germany and Bosnia-Herzegovina before transferring to the military intelligence corps in 1996.
 From 2002 to 2005, he taught history at West Point.
 Between 2006 and 2011, Rayburn served multiple combat tours in Iraq and Afghanistan, including during the "surge" period of 2007-2008 in Iraq.

 From 2010 to 2013, Rayburn was a frequent critic of Iraqi Prime Minister Nuri Maliki and of the Obama administration's decision to withdraw all U.S. forces from Iraq in December, 2011.
 In January, 2012 Rayburn wrote in an article published by the Hoover Institution that the U.S. withdrawal would result in a security vacuum in Iraq and a potential return to civil war.
 In 2012, Rayburn wrote that Nuri Maliki and his Da'wa Party allies were becoming a new authoritarian regime that was alienating Iraq's Sunnis and youthful protesters.
 In 2013, Rayburn warned that events in Iraq were leading the country back into civil war.

 In 2014 Rayburn published a book titled Iraq After America: Strongmen, Sectarians, Resistance, telling the history of the conflict in Iraq from the Iraqi perspective.
 The book was published by the Hoover Institution.
 Chapter 5 of his book is frequently cited to support the assertion that the Faith Campaign of Saddam Hussein promoted Salafi ideology, and thus created a base for the rise in 2003 of the Islamic State of Iraq and the related insurgency.
 Chapter 6 of his book discusses the Kurdish nationalist movement and its purpose "to annex the strategic city of Kirkuk" and to reverse the demographic changes there which had been caused by the actions of the regime of Saddam Hussein.

 From 2013 to January 2017, Rayburn directed a U.S. Army project to produce a history of the Iraq War.
 In that capacity, he was editor and co-author of the two-volume history, The U.S. Army in the Iraq War, which was published in January 2019.